 Option 1: Same routine.
 Apply vitamin C serum first (it’s pH-dependent and works best closest to clean skin), wait a minute, then apply niacinamide.

 Option 2: Split AM/PM.
 Vitamin C in the morning (for antioxidant sun protection), niacinamide in the evening (for overnight barrier repair).
-This is what most of us on the team do; it simplifies the layering question.
+This is what most of us on the team do; it simplifies the layering serums the right way.

 Option 3: Alternate days.
 If your skin is sensitive, use vitamin C one day and niacinamide the next.
 Slower results, but zero risk of irritation.